 (06-April-2018)

 Ghost Fighter FM – 2 has been completed.
-Since it is two sets, I tried a colorful one and another one as orthodox coloring.
+Since it is two sets, I tried a colorful one and another as orthodox coloring.

 The marking is FM-2, Confederate Air Force, covered F4F-3, VF-41, CV-4 USS Ranger, Spring 1941.